pragmint/open-practices/capabilities/test-automation.md

 # [Test Automation](https://dora.dev/devops-capabilities/technical/test-automation/)

 Test automation is essential for building high-quality software.
-It provides fast feedback throughout the software delivery lifecycle, reduces team burnout and deployment challenges, and removes the inefficiencies of manual testing.
-While manual testing is an essential part of every testing plan, it can be inefficient and unreliable, leading to delayed feedback.
-It's important to balance manual testing with automated testing, and not rely too much on one or the other.
+It provides early feedback in the software delivery lifecycle, reduces team burnout, and reduces deployment challenges.
+While manual testing is an essential part of every testing plan, it can be inefficient and unreliable, leading to missed bugs and delayed feedback.

-Effective test automation requires collaboration between testers and developers, continuous integration and improvement of test suites, and a balanced ratio of unit and acceptance tests.
-This will prevent regression errors and ensure quality functionality in your software.
+There are many types of automated tests, each with their own benefits and limitations.
+The most valuable test suites are made up of multiple layers, following a pyramid-like structure (see [Testing Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html)).
+This way, the systems under test get a thorough an reliable check every time the test suite is run.

 ## Nuances